 Expect more of AI and AR

-AI and AR have become part and parcel of retail technology in the recent times.
+AI and AR have become part and parcel of retail technology in recent times.
 Companies have been leveraging such advanced techniques to boost their retail performance.
 In 2018, this trend is expected to continue in the retail industry with artificial intelligence and augmented reality promising to deliver a highly personalized experience.
 For instance, the new Starbucks Reserve Roastery in Shanghai features an AR activity for customers that will blend the experiences of shopping online and in-store.
-The roastery’s digital web app platform acts as a virtual tour guide for customers, by pointing their smartphone at a piece of equipment, the app will explain how coffee is processed in that machine.
+The roastery’s digital web-app platform acts as a virtual tour guide for customers, by pointing their smartphone at a piece of equipment, the app will explain how coffee is processed in that machine.

 Personalization: the key to creating a connect

 Personalization is one of the retail industry trends that has been on the rise since 2017.
 The growing demand of customers to own and experience things that are unique has fueled this trend.
 Modern customers are placing more value on experiences over physical items or commodities.
 When shoppers purchase tangible products they want those items to either tell a story, fit into their lifestyle, be unique or all of the above.
-Giving shoppers the opportunity to build and personalize products not only fulfills those expectations, but also makes shopping itself a lot more exciting.
-Dresden, an eyewear retailer and eye healthcare provider takes plastic waste from Australian beaches and discarded fishing nets and upcycles them into affordable frames.
+Giving shoppers the opportunity to build and personalize products not only fulfills those expectations but also makes shopping itself a lot more exciting.
+Dresden, an eyewear retailer, and eye healthcare provider takes plastic waste from Australian beaches and discarded fishing nets, and upcycles them into affordable frames.
 The company lets shoppers create their own pairs of sunglasses by interchange the lenses and frame parts as per their desire.

 Data will drive retail decisions

 Data’s role in retail decision-making will rise, especially as technologies like Big data and machine learning continue to mature.
 Using useful customer data for sales, marketing, and after-sales services will be among the widely seen retail industry trends in 2018.
-An example of retailers success using big data is Target.
+An example of retailers’ success using big data is Target.
 The company correlated its baby shower registry with its Guest ID program and was able to identify other products that pregnant women were most likely to purchase.
-As a result, Target was able to showcase their unique offers for pregnant women.
+As a result, Target was able to showcase its unique offers for pregnant women.